Electronic viewfinder

 An electronic viewfinder (EVF) is a camera viewfinder where the image captured by the lens is displayed on a small screen (usually LCD or OLED) which the photographer can look through when composing their shot.
 It differs from a live preview screen in being smaller and shaded from ambient light, and may also use less power.
 The sensor records the view through the lens, the view is processed, and finally projected on a miniature display which is viewable through the eyepiece.

 Digital viewfinders are used in digital still cameras and in video cameras.
 Some cameras (such as Panasonic, Sony, Fujifilm) have an automatic eye sensor which switches the display from screen to EVF when the viewfinder is near the eye.
 More modest cameras use a button to switch the display.
 Some have no button at all.

 While many cameras come with a built-in EVF, this is fixed in place and can only be used while holding the camera to the user's eye, which may not be convenient.
 Other cameras don't come with an EVF at all, or come with a low quality one.
 It is sometimes possible to get a separate, attachable EVF to use in these cases.
+In certain higher end models such as the Alexa Series by ARRI, an external viewfinder is the default way of monitoring what is being shot.